 \section{Conclusion}

-This paper introduced a new model of antenna $Q$-factor based on antenna scattering matrix theory where the ingoing and outgoing waves are dealt with using the spherical wave expansion.
-Considering the plane wave integral representation of fields within the reverberation chamber, the antenna $Q$-factor is derived by averaging over incident angles its absorption cross-section.
-The introduced model exhibits three parts: the structural mode, the antenna mode and the interference mode.
-The structural mode includes all losses that are due to the structure of the antenna, i.e., not related to its radiation properties.
-On the contrary, the antenna mode describes all losses that are purely due to the antenna radiation properties, i.e., radiation efficiency and reflection coefficient.
-Finally, the interference mode is related to the inevitable interaction between the two previous modes.
-Such a model is compliant with the usual decomposition of antenna backscattering with the presence of a structural mode which leads to either constructive or destructive interferences with the antenna mode.
+This paper introduced a novel model of the antenna's contribution to the RC $Q$-factor, based on antenna scattering matrix theory.
+The model employs spherical wave expansion to account for ingoing and outgoing waves.
+It consists of three components: the structural mode, the antenna mode, and the interference mode.
+The structural mode encompasses all losses arising from the physical structure of the antenna, i.e., not related to its impedance or radiation properties.
+In contrast, the antenna mode accounts for losses solely due to the antenna's characteristics, i.e., radiation efficiency and reflection coefficient.
+Finally, the interference mode is related to the inevitable interaction between the structural and antenna modes.
+This model is compliant with the conventional decomposition of antenna backscattering, where the structural mode interacts with the antenna mode, leading to either constructive or destructive interference.

+The proposed model has been validated through two distinct numerical approaches.
+First, simulations based on the Method of Moments were conducted, and the new model was compared with two existing models from the literature (D.~Hill~\cite{Hill1998} and A.~Cozza~\cite{Cozza2018}).
+These models were found to be inadequate for accurately describing the antenna contribution to the RC $Q$-factor in practical cases, i.e., when $e_{\mathrm{r}} \neq 1$.
+Second, full-wave simulations were performed using the Finite Element Method implemented in \textit{COMSOL Multiphysics} on a realistic patch antenna.
+The results again show very good agreement with the proposed model.

-The introduced model has been validated through MoM-based numerical simulations.
-A half-wavelength dipole antenna has been considered with three different lossy conditions ($e_{\mathrm{r}}=\left\{ 1,0.75,0.22\right\} $) and it has been shown that the new model and the MoM results are in very good agreement, regardless of the reflection coefficient (varying from $-1$ to $1$).
-Results have been compared with the two models that can be found in the literature (from D.~Hill \cite{Hill1998} and A.~Cozza \cite{Cozza2018}) which have been found to be ineffective to properly model the antenna $Q$-factor for real cases, i.e., $e_{\mathrm{r}}\neq1$.
-Finally, the capability to retrieve relevant antenna characteristics from multiple antenna $Q$-factor estimations for various loading conditions, has also been shown.
-Therefore, such a model not only enable to better estimate the antenna losses within an RC but also opens new possibilities in the field of contactless antenna characterization.
+The proposed model has demonstrated its capability to retrieve relevant antenna characteristics from multiple RC $Q$-factor estimations obtained under various antenna loading conditions.
+Therefore, it not only enables a more accurate estimation of antenna losses within an RC, but also opens new possibilities for noninvasive antenna characterization.